Birthmarks, Freckles, and Port Stains Overview

 Have you been living with a mark or pigmentation that has always made you feel embarrassed or self-conscious?
 Freckles, birthmarks, and port wine stains are harmless pigmentations that typically occur at birth, but depending on the shape, size, and location, these marks can detract from one’s appearance or draw unwanted attention.

 Birthmarks are not always present from birth; occasionally they will show up after.
 Some birthmarks will fade away on their own, while others linger into adulthood.
-Especially prominent birthmarks can cause self-consciousness and embarrassment for both children and adults, but most can be treated safely and effectively through a variety of treatment options.
+Especially prominent birthmarks can cause self-consciousness and embarrassment for both children and adults, but most can be treated safely and effectively through a variety of treatment options in our dermatology office in San Diego.

 Birthmarks can be of two types: pigmented or vascular.
 Pigmented birthmarks are the result of large concentrations of melanin in one spot, and are most often brown in color.
 Types of pigmented birthmarks include cafe au lait spots, moles, and Mongolian spots.